paul-freeman/ceverpy/README.md

     conda install poropyck -c freemapa

-This should automatically get the necessary dependencies, when possible, and is generally the easiest way to go.
+If you already have Anaconda (or similar) installed, this is probably the easiest way to go.

 ### Option 2: pip